 Take a step back once in awhile to think about what you've accomplished, so you don't get overwhelmed with what you want to learn.
 Maybe you want to write about your accomplishments in a blog, a private journal, or just find someone to talk to.

 Break down the problem

-I've been writing code for over a decade, and I still regularly get overwhelmed with projects that are out of my depth.
+I've been writing code for awhile now, and I still get overwhelmed with projects that are out of my depth.
 I've gotten better at catching myself staring at the screen with a vague sense of "where the @#$% do I begin??", and realizing when I need to break down the problem.

 It doesn't matter if you're working on a huge app with a team at a large company, or your own project in your spare time.
 Break down what you're trying to do into smaller steps, then rinse and repeat until you feel like you've got something you can actually dig into and start attacking.

 If you can't get there, well.. that tells you something too.
 Maybe you're not exactly sure what the problem is, or what the required solution should look like.